ddbj/www/_jga/download-e.md

 {% include image.html url="books/two-key-pairs.jpg" caption="Key pairs for data transfer and dataset decryption" class="w450" %}

+Please save the public and private keys for decryption using the data use application ID as their filenames.
+Example:
+* Public key for decryption: J-DU999991_public_key
+* Private key for decryption: J-DU999991_private_key

 ## Data use application to NBDC {#du-application}

 [Apply the data use application](https://humandbs.biosciencedbc.jp/en/data-use) in the [NBDC Application system](https://humandbs.ddbj.nig.ac.jp/nbdc/application).